-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102; and Math 22 or QM 80 or placement in Math 82X or placement in Math 76 or placement in QM 120T
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102; and QM 80 or placement in Math 82X or placement in QM 120T

 Introduces the student to the elements of landscape design, planning, and plan implementation.
 The areas covered include design principles, functional aesthetics, reading and development of landscape plants, and cost estimates.
 (6 lec/lab hrs.)